 If there’s one thing you should know about postgraduate teacher training, it’s that there’s no shortage of choice when it comes to the type of course you want to do.
 For example, you can choose whether you want to study for your PGCE in a more academic context (university-led route), or whether you’d prefer to train on the job (school-led route).
 If you’re applying for a school-led course, you also have the choice between salaried and non-salaried programmes.

 Salaried teacher training comes in the form of the School Direct (Salaried) route.
-On this route, you’ll be officially employed by the school you’re training at on an unqualified teacher’s salary (between £17,208 and £27,216, more if you’re teaching in London).
+On this route, you’ll be officially employed by the school you’re training at on an unqualified teacher’s salary (minimum £18,169, more if you’re teaching in London).
 This is usually in cases where you’ve got some relevant work experience (preferably at least three years’), and they’re ideal if you’ve already built up a relationship with the school you want to train at.

 However, competition for salaried places can be tough depending on which subject you’re applying for.
 If you want to teach a relatively popular subject such as English or Primary, you may be hard-pressed to gain a salaried place.
-According to UCAS, over 13,000 applications were made to the School Direct (Salaried) route in 2017-18, but less than 3,000 were placed – the lowest rate out of all the types of course.
+According to UCAS, over 13,000 applications were made to the School Direct (Salaried) route in 2018-19, but less than 3,000 were placed.

 (There are other ways of earning a salary while you train too.)